 This assignment will be split into two components.
-Students will be required to submit a brief, informal proposal of their presentation (worth 20%).
+Students will be required to submit a brief, informal proposal of their presentation by Wednesday, June 11 (worth 20%).
 Your proposal does not have to be more than a few sentences, and it is not necessarily binding.
 It is mostly intended to keep you on track.
 The presentation itself will be submitted via Canvas and is worth 50%.